A2Amir/Deciphering-Encrypted-Text-with-character-level-RNNs/README.md

 # Deciphering Encrypted Text with character-level RNNs
  In this repository I  build a recurrent neural network and train it to decipher strings encrypted with a certain cipher.
-The datasets [cipher.txt](https://github.com/A2Amir/Deciphering-Encrypted-Text-with-character-level-RNNs/blob/main/cipher.txt), [plaintext.txt](https://github.com/A2Amir/Deciphering-Encrypted-Text-with-character-level-RNNs/blob/main/plaintext.txt)I used consists of 10,000 encrypted phrases and the plaintext version of each encrypted phrase (See below).
+The datasets, [cipher.txt](https://github.com/A2Amir/Deciphering-Encrypted-Text-with-character-level-RNNs/blob/main/cipher.txt), [plaintext.txt](https://github.com/A2Amir/Deciphering-Encrypted-Text-with-character-level-RNNs/blob/main/plaintext.txt) I used consists of 10,000 encrypted phrases and the plaintext version of each encrypted phrase (See below).

 <b>Encrypted Text:</b>